elunna/nerfhack-changelog/README.md

 ### Enhanced Gehennom

-* The fake wizard levels have been removed.
+* The second fake wizard level has been removed.
 * The portal to the Wizard's Tower can appear in Gehennom levels 10-17.
-* The wizard's tower levels have been moved out of Gehennom and extracted to their own branch (xnh/Evil)
+* The wizard's tower has been extracted to its own branch (xnh/Evil)
 * Marked the Asmodeus levels as cold and added cold traps
 * Juiblex's lair gets some puddles and a shoggoth
+* Random item generation has roughly cut in half for Gehennom fill levels.
 * The structure of Gehennom now follows the SLASH'EM template.
   * Gehennom spans 19-21 levels
   * All demon lairs are guaranteed to appear with their demons